xxing9703/Iso-Autocorr/README.md

-# Autocorr
+# Iso-Autocorr
-Autocorr integrates isocorr, isocorr13C15N, isocorrAB, and fully automates the natual isotope corrections.
+Iso-Autocorr (simply called Autocorr below) integrates isocorr, isocorr13C15N, isocorrAB, and fully automates the natual isotope corrections.
 The main features are:
 1. It automatically determines the type of natual isotope corrections needed according to your input file (from Elmaven output), without the need of user's input.
 2. It supports both single and double tracer corrections, including: 13C, 15N, 2D, 18O, 13C15N, 13C2D, 13C18O, 15N2D, 15N18O, 2D18O.
     <br> * for single tracer, Autocorr calls function isocorr_A(distin,n,ab_A,im_A)